 And you may not even like motorcycling, as one friend of mine found out.
 So save yourself some money and headache and go find out first.

 They provide the bikes.
-They are little easy to control bikes.
+Like with Total Control, they are little easy to control bikes.
 They teach you to operate the motorcycle and give you the basic mental tools you need to start learning how to become a good rider.
 The course ends with a license test.
 Some, if not all, insurance companies will even give you a discount if you complete the course.
+It is not as thorough as Total Control, but it will give you a taste of what riding is like for a minimal investment.
+I have long said the MSF Basic course is necessary but not sufficient.

 All you need is a helmet and you should wear a jacket and gloves.
 Go find someone who will loan you gear.
 At this point, you don't need super expensive gear.
 You're just trying to see if motorcycling is for you.